This Chorizo Bolognese is a chorizo twist on your classic bolognese with the sweetness of apricots and the smokiness of turmeric pasta.

 - Add the dry oregano and cook for a few more minutes.
 Add salt to taste.

 - Serve with pasta and a poached egg on top (optional) with parsley and extra oregano sprinkled on top as well.

 - Follow this recipe to make Homemade Turmeric Pasta (recipe is for 4 servings), OR

 - cook dry pasta according to package instructions, but add the turmeric to the water as it boils, before you add the pasta.

 - When the pasta is cooked, drain and toss it with some olive oil and a generous pinch of turmeric.

 “This website provides approximate nutrition information for convenience and as a courtesy only.
 Nutrition data is gathered primarily from the USDA Food Composition Database, whenever available, or otherwise other online calculators.”

-If you’re a regular on my blog, you’d know that I’m obsessed with the combination of spicy, sweet and savoury and this one ticked all the boxes.
-Little pockets of dried apricots within the chorizo bolognese add juicy sweetness that perfectly complements the savoury flavour profile of the pasta sauce.
+If you’re a regular on my blog, you’d know that I’m obsessed with the combination of spicy, sweet and savory and this one ticked all the boxes.
+Little pockets of dried apricots within the chorizo bolognese add juicy sweetness that perfectly complements the savory flavor profile of the pasta sauce.
 If you can’t get your hands on apricots, you can substitute them with raisins, though I personally prefer apricots more.